 Medical conditions like eczema or psoriasis.

 We use our hands a great deal throughout the day, making the skin more vulnerable to damage.
-Our hands are also more exposed to irritants such as the cold, heat, pollution, and dirt, weakening the skin's natural barrier and causing the skin to dry out due to the exposure.
-It is not harmful to have dry hands; however, having dry hands can cause a great deal of irritation, especially when our hands become extremely dry and itchy or chapped.
+Our hands are also more exposed to irritants such as cold, heat, pollution, and dirt, weakening the skin's natural barrier and causing the skin to dry out due to the exposure.
+It is not harmful to have dry hands; however, it can cause great irritation, especially when our hands become extremely dry and itchy or chapped.

-It is believed that changes in weather conditions cause most cases of dry hands – this is why we frequently experience dry skin in the winter.
+It is believed that changes in weather conditions cause most cases of dry hands, which is why we frequently experience dry skin in the winter.
 If you have dry skin due to a medical condition such as eczema, you will most likely have dry skin throughout the year.

-Keeping your hands away from heat, chemicals, and cleaning products can be challenging; as a result, this is another cause of sudden dry skin on the hands.
+Keeping your hands away from heat and chemicals and cleaning products can be challenging; as a result, this is another cause of sudden dry skin on the hands.

-People have a wide range of symptoms for dry skin that range from mild, flaky skin on one spot to widespread and extensive scaly, rough, or reddened patches of skin on their entire body or face.
-People with more severe symptoms may have dry skin that is a sign of a medical condition such as eczema or psoriasis, while scaly skin may have actinic keratoses.
+People have a wide range of dry skin symptoms ranging from mild, flaky skin on one spot to widespread and extensive scaly, rough, or reddened patches of skin on their entire body or face.
+People with more severe symptoms may have dry skin, a sign of a medical condition such as eczema or psoriasis, while scaly skin may have actinic keratoses.

-Dry skin is usually simple to treat on your own, but if you've tried self-care and are still having problems, speaking with a doctor can help to rule out other conditions that may necessitate the use of prescription creams.
+Dry skin is usually simple to treat on your own, but if you've tried self-care and still have problems, speaking with a doctor can help rule out other conditions that may necessitate prescription creams.

-Using an emollient (moisturizer) regularly will be sufficient to alleviate the majority of dry skin conditions.
+An emollient (moisturizer) regularly will be sufficient to alleviate most dry skin conditions.
 Emollient creams and lotions are applied to the skin to soothe and hydrate it, and they have been shown to reduce dryness and itching significantly.

-Apply a moisturizer directly to the skin and reapply it throughout the day to help reduce water loss, which is especially important if you have dry skin or hands.
+Apply a moisturizer directly to the skin and reapply it throughout the day to help reduce water loss, especially if you have dry skin or hands.
 Check with your doctor or pharmacist if you're unsure which moisturizer is best for your skin type.

-If you have recurrent flare-ups of eczema and cannot find relief from moisturizers alone, a mild steroid cream can be purchased over-the-counter to help relieve the symptoms.
-If this does not alleviate the problem, a doctor can prescribe a stronger cream.
+If you have recurrent eczema flare-ups and cannot find relief from moisturizers alone, a mild steroid cream can be purchased over the counter to help relieve the symptoms.
+A doctor can prescribe a more potent cream if this does not alleviate the problem.

-Various lifestyle changes can be made to help prevent outbreaks of dry skin from occurring.
+Various lifestyle changes can be made to help prevent dry skin outbreaks.
 If you tend to get sick, these are worth trying.

-Babies and children tend to have more delicate skin than adults and be more sensitive to changes in the environment than the general population.
-This may make them even more susceptible to moisture loss, increasing the likelihood that their skin will become dry more quickly.
+Babies and children tend to have more delicate skin than adults and be more sensitive to environmental changes than the general population.
+This may make them even more susceptible to moisture loss, increasing the likelihood that their skin will dry more quickly.

 Children and babies are prone to developing dry skin, and the same advice that applies to adults also applies to children and babies.
 When bathing children, use lukewarm water and a fragrance- and soap-free wash instead of traditional soap.

-After that, gently pat them dry and immediately apply moisturizers to the skin to lock in the moisture and protect the skin from further drying.
-If your child has persistently dry skin, using a humidifier in the nursery may also be beneficial in preventing the skin from drying out further.
+After that, gently pat them dry and immediately apply moisturizers to the skin to lock in the moisture and protect it from further drying.
+If your child has persistently dry skin, using a humidifier in the nursery may also prevent the skin from drying out further.

 Typically, dry skin can be treated at home or with the help of an over-the-counter skin care product.
 However, you should consult your doctor if...